cassidoo/getting-a-gig/README.md

 ## Cold Calling

+A lot of people are fans of cold calling, which is making unsolicited contact with a person at a company and hoping for something good to come of it.
+I admit, I'm not one of those people.
+Seems spammy.
+But, I'll tell you about some ways to do that anyway, to make your cold calls as potentially successful as possible.

+First of all, you should have an email for someone at the company you're looking at.
+You could ask around your network for contact information for a given person, or you could just go out on a limb and [test some emails to see if they're valid](http://mailtester.com/).
+A lot of companies have fairly standard email address templates (firstname.lastname@company.com, for example), so you can just keep sending a few until you find a legitimate one.
+If you need names to test out, you can scour LinkedIn or the company's website to try and find something that works.

+Once you have a legitimate email on your hands, get to work on making a personalized message to them.
+Emphasis on the personal.
+When you're cold calling, you can't have just any standard email template where you stick in the company's name where it fits.
+You have to clearly let the person know why you're writing, from where you got their information (if it's not just a random guess, of course), why you would be a good fit for the company (where you will **sell** those awesome skills of yours), and why you think the company is great.
+Essentially, you're writing a glorified cover letter.

+When the email has been sent, you're done.
+If you haven't heard back in a week or two, send a follow-up, but if they still haven't replied after that, chances are they won't reply at all.
+And that's okay.
+It happens.
+That's the territory when it comes to cold calling.

 ## Fellowships
 Fellowships are a great way to network with a community and get valuable mentorship that will most certainly help you in the long run.
 They vary depending on the program, but typically you'll get assigned a mentor or two, go to several events to network with professionals, and intern for a company that has partnered with the specific fellowship program.